A note on asymptotic behavior of critical Galton-Watson processes with immigration: Introduction and results

 The paper is organized as follows.
-Section \ref{Section_Proofs} is devoted to a detailed proof of Theorem \ref{Thm_critical}.
+Section \ref{Section_Proofs} is devoted to a detailed proof of Theorem \ref{Thm_critical} and to a comparison with the proof of Theorem 2.1 in Isp\'any \cite{Isp}.
 We close the paper with three appendices: we recall formulae and estimates for first and second order moments of a critical Galton-Watson process with immigration (Appendix \ref{app:moments}), we recall a version of the continuous mapping theorem (Appendix \ref{CMT}) and a result about convergence of random step processes towards a diffusion process due to Isp\'any and Pap \cite{IspPap} (Appendix \ref{section_conv_step_processes}).

-We decided to write this somewhat didactic note, since we wanted to understand clearly the role of the initial value \ $X_0$ \ in the proof of Theorem \ref{Thm_critical} and we wanted to present the usefulness of the limit theorem for martingale differences towards a diffusion process due to Isp\'any and Pap \cite{IspPap} directly in case of a critical Galton-Watson process with immigration instead of a specialization of a corresponding result or proof for more general branching processes.
+We decided to write this somewhat didactic note, since we wanted to understand clearly the role of the initial value \ $X_0$ \ in the proof of Theorem \ref{Thm_critical} and we wanted to present the usefulness of the limit theorem for random step processes (especially created from martingale differences) towards a diffusion process due to Isp\'any and Pap \cite{IspPap} directly in case of a critical Galton-Watson process with immigration instead of a specialization of a corresponding result or proof for more general branching processes.